 You can increase your dog’s life expectancy with some specific food items.
 Unsweetened yoghurt can improve gastrointestinal systems.
 Fish oils can boost immunity, promote a healthy heart, and combats inflammation.
 Coconut oil helps with skin ailments.
 And glucosamine and chondroitin both improve joint health.

-Depending on the breed large and giants are considered to be seniors when they’re five.
+Depending on the breed, you might consider large and giant dogs to be seniors when they’re five.
 Medium dogs don’t reach old age until they’re seven.
 And small breeds reach seniority around 10.
 Converting a dog’s age into human years is no longer as simple as multiplying by seven!

 If your big dog is healthy and taken care of well, the life expectancy will be for at least 10 years.
 Typically, a medium size dog can live up to 13 years, and smaller dogs up to 17 years.
 There are always exceptions and the following is a general guide…